Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 Try not to be too staunch in your answers and always think before you answer.

-I hope this article gave you clarity on what kinds of questions are asked in a credit analyst job interview at different levels.
-If you have any questions or suggestion please feel free to write back.
+I hope this guide gave you clarity on what kinds of questions are asked in a credit analyst job interview at different levels.
+If you have any questions or suggestion please write a comment below.